Are there any restrictions for infants to travel on Jetstar flights?

 When is it required a ticket purchase for my baby?

 Infants (babies under 2 years of age) do not require a seat when traveling on the lap of the accompanying adult.
-On all domestic flights (Australia, New Zealand, Japan, and Vietnam) operated by Jetstar (JQ), Jetstar Japan (GK) and Jetstar Pacific (BL), as well as international flights between Australia and New Zealand, infants not occupying a seat travel for free.
-On all other international routes, a small fee will apply (approximately 38 USD / 40 AUD).
+On all flights, a small fee will apply:

 Infants must be under 2 years on the outbound flight.
-Even if your baby turns 2 during your trip, he/she may travel on your lap on the return flight, free of charge or for the applicable infant fee (this doesn’t apply if the outbound flight and the return flight are booked separately).
+Even if your baby turns 2 during your trip, he/she may travel on your lap on the return flight, for the applicable infant fee (this doesn’t apply if the outbound flight and the return flight are booked separately).

 You can purchase a separate seat for your infant when you want your baby to travel in his/her own car seat.
 When traveling with two infants, you must purchase a seat for the second infant.
 If the infant cannot sit upright in the seat unassisted, it is your responsibility to provide an approved car seat for the infant.

-You cannot purchase a separate seat for your infant to travel in a car seat on domestic flights within New Zealand operated with Bombardier Q300 aircraft.
-On this type of aircraft, you cannot take a car seat with you on board, but you can check it in at no charge.
+You cannot purchase a separate seat for your infant to travel in a car seat on Jetstar Japan (GK) flights.
+On these flights, you cannot take a car seat with you on board, but you can check it in at no charge.

 Children 2 years or older need an allocated seat always, and a full fare ticket must be purchased for them.